aaronshyuu/typing-game/README.md

 # Typing Game

-A typing game that measures your typing speed and accuracy with levels
+A typing game that measures your typing speed and accuracy with increasing difficulty

 ## Knowledge Application